 Other brands offer just the basic shell and then charge extra for the cart and internal components.
 Monolith however offer the complete bundle including the heat deflector stone, 2nd tier cooking grate, smoke chip feeder system, grill grate lifter, charcoal basket and pizza stone.

-With the Classic Pro Series 2.0 RRP at £1,399 and the BASIC at £895 you can buy Monolith safe in the knowledge that you are going to get maximum BBQ & smoker enjoyment from day one.
+With the TWO.55 RRP at £1,499 (no cart) and the ONE.55 at £1099 you can buy Monolith safe in the knowledge that you are going to get maximum BBQ & smoker enjoyment from day one.

 2. German quality design